jienagu/faq/README.md

          collapse_all_button_text = "- cacher tout",
          content_background_color = "#f0f0f0")
 ```
-All questions and answers are rendered as `innerHTML()` so we can embed any html tag or images.
+All questions and answers are rendered as `innerHTML()` so we can embed any html tag including images.
 See example
 ```
 df <- data.frame(
   question = c("Question1", "Question2", "Question3"),